pybites/pybites.github.io-source/content/codechallenge47.md

 ## The Challenge

 The challenge is open in that you’re welcome to use whatever floats your boat.
-The requirement however, is that you analyse PyBites data!
+The requirement however, is that you analyse Olumpic Medals data!

 1. Data gathering